jjdeprisco/JDRenderEngine/README.md

 Scene 1 is a title slide, which runs for 300 frames (5 sec) with no music.
 Scene 2 music starts
 Scene 10 is the credits slide, which runs for 300 frames (5 sec) by default.
-Scene 11 is a blackout slide, hardcoded for 1 sec.
+Scene 11 is a blackout slide, usually hardcoded for 1 sec.

 All of these parameters can be changed, but there is no UI yet to do so.